Greener-Mods/Thieves-Item-Pack/README.md

 STATISTICS:

 Equipped abilities:
-- On a successful Saving Throw vs. Breath, the wearer takes no damage from certain area-of-effect attacks, instead of half damage
+- On a successful Saving Throw vs. Breath, the wearer takes no damage from certain area-of-effect attacks, instead of half damage<br>

 Weight: 0